 Jan.
 2016 Proxy Control (with Aaron Doliana).
 Syntaxzirkel, Leibniz-ZAS, Berlin.

-June 2015 Failure to control isn’t a failure: it’s pro” (based on joint work with Thomas McFadden).
+June 2015 Failure to control isn’t a failure: it’s pro” (joint work with Thomas McFadden).
 University of Göttingen.

 May 2014 A plea for syntax: monstrous agreement.
 Semantikzirkel, Leibniz-ZAS, Berlin.

 Feb.
 2014 Anaphors in disagreement: inside the Anaphor Agreement Effect.”
 University of Olomouc, Olomouc.